ragdolldynamics/ragdoll-maya/docs/pages/tutorials/manikin.md

 The shape of each collider affects your simulation in 2 ways.

-- Contact Points
+- **Contact Points**
-- Rotation Mass
+- **Rotation Mass**

 The contact point can be important if your character interacts with an environment or another character.
+Like in this case where the feet are incorrectly colliding with the ground because of a bad shape.

 https://user-images.githubusercontent.com/2152766/145351664-8d20a42e-f2d1-434f-8154-dd0729a008fa.mp4 controls